danlevy-qz/webpack-hhvm-php-loader/README.md

 Type: `Boolean`
 Default: `true`

-By default, `raw-loader` generates JS modules that use the ES modules syntax.
+By default, `webpack-hhvm-php-loader` generates JS modules that use the ES modules syntax.
 There are some cases in which using ES modules is beneficial, like in the case of [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).

 You can enable a CommonJS module syntax using: